 Tip 4: Run in All Weathers

-Winter 2018 we trained in some bitter horrendous weather, then London marathon day it was a scorcher!
+Winter 2018 we trained in some bitter horrendous weather, then VLM marathon day it was a scorcher!
 You have no idea what the weather will be like on the day.

 Tip 5: Do Some Strength & Conditioning Work

-Training for a marathon is not all about running.
+Training for a marathon or half is not all about running.
 You need a strong body, legs, hips, glutes and core to run well and with good form, and protect you from injury.